savula13/savula13.github.io/_pages/about.md

 such as healthcare, data privacy, welfare, and supply chain logistics through leveraging advanced statistical analysis and applied machine learning techniques. <p>

 <p> I'm passionate about building robust and equitable systems which can inform data-driven decisions.
 I'm particulary interested in deep learning
-for climate modeling, mechanistic interpratibilty, scalable network analysis, and open source data provenance protocols. <p>
+for climate modeling, AI governance, scalable network analysis, and open source data provenance protocols. <p>

-<p> Outside of work and school I love going to live music shows, watching and playing basketball and soccer,backpacking in the mountains, and
+<p> Outside of work and school I love going to live music shows, watching and playing basketball and soccer, backpacking in the mountains, and
-trying new restaurants! <p>
+music production! <p>

-<p> I am currently looking for internships in the Data Science and Machine Learning space for Summer 2025.
-If there is an opportunity for which I would
+<p> I am currently looking for internships for Data Scientist and Machine Learning Engineer roles for Summer 2025.
+If there is an opportunity for which you think
-a great fit or if you want to chat about any of my interests please contact me through [Linkedin](https://www.linkedin.com/in/sai-avula/) or [email](sai.avula13@gmail.com). <p>
+would be a great fit or if you want to chat about any of my interests please contact me through [Linkedin](https://www.linkedin.com/in/sai-avula/) or [email](sai.avula13@gmail.com). <p>